Brian Burke (ice hockey): Criticism

+Western Hockey League

+Burke, together with Glen Sather and Darryl Porter owned the Tri-City Americans of the WHL until 2005 when the team was sold in order to prevent the team from moving.
+Sather, Burke, and Porter along with Moray Keith and Jim Bond who held a minority stake, were granted a WHL expansion team starting in the 2006-2007 season in Chilliwack, British Columbia which became the Chilliwack Bruins.
+The team was owned by this group until 2011, when the team was sold and became the Victoria Royals.

 Calgary Flames

-On September 5, 2013, Burke was named the president of hockey operations for the Calgary Flames, a position in only three NHL team organizations — Calgary, the Columbus Blue Jackets, and the Edmonton Oilers.
-A president of hockey operations is not to be confused with a team's president.
-A president of hockey operations sits between president (or owner) and general manager within a club's hierarchy.
-It is an advisory position assuming little to no direct responsibility for team decisions.
+On September 5, 2013, Burke was named the president of hockey operations for the Calgary Flames.
 After firing Jay Feaster and John Weisbrod, Burke assumed the role of acting general manager during the search for a permanent GM.
 On April 28, 2014, Burke hired Brad Treliving as the GM of the Calgary Flames.

 After nearly five years on the job, Burke stepped back from his role as president of the Flames' hockey operations on April 27, 2018.

 Pittsburgh Penguins

 On February 9, 2021, Burke was hired as the President of Hockey Operations for the Pittsburgh Penguins.
+On April 14, 2023, the Penguins announced that they had fired Burke after missing the playoffs for the first time since 2005–06, ending a 16 year playoff appearance streak for the organization.

+PWHLPA

+On August 29, 2023, Burke was named as the Executive Director of the Professional Women’s Hockey League Players Association, the player union for the newly formed Professional Women's Hockey League (PWHL).
+At the inaugural PWHL draft on September 18, Burke stated it was "the biggest day in the history of women's hockey", and he went on to explain his optimism about the new league: "For the first time, we've got one united league.
+Properly funded, properly staffed, properly backed up.
+It's the best chance women have had."